 Perform a Simulated Deadstick Landing

-From the “normal circuit” the pilot will be asked to increase height to approx 65 mtrs (200 ft) and from a position into wind and approximately over the take off area dead stick will be called.
-The pilot must throttle back to tick over and land the plane without using the throttle again, within the designated landing area.
-There is no necessity to go into a rectangular circuit, as this is a simulated emergency, all that is required is that the plane be landed in a safe but controlled manner within the designated landing area.
+From the “normal circuit” the pilot will be asked to increase height to approx 60 mtrs (200 ft) and from a position into wind and approximately over the take off area the Examiner will call “dead stick”.
+The pilot must throttle back to tick over and land the plane within the designated landing area without using the throttle again, There is no necessity to go into a rectangular circuit, as this is a simulated emergency, all that is required is that the plane be landed in a safe but controlled manner within the designated landing area.

 Remove Model from Landing Area